 AstraZeneca and Bristol-Myers Squibb’s Farxiga (dapagliflozin) is an oral Type 2 diabetes medication that belongs to a class called sodium-glucose cotransporter 2 (SGLT2) inhibitors.
-It is the second drug approved in its class.
+It was the second drug approved in this class.
 Originally approved in 2014, Farxiga controls blood sugar by preventing the kidneys from reabsorbing sugar and releasing it into the blood.
 The excess sugar then leaves the body through the urine.
-The same year, the U.S. Food & Drug Administration approved Xigduo XR, an extended release formula that combines dapagliflozin and metformin.
+Also in 2014, the U.S. Food & Drug Administration approved Xigduo XR, an extended release formula that combines dapagliflozin and metformin.

 While the most common side effect found in studies is female yeast infections, FDA warnings and recent studies link Farxiga to side effects that can be fatal.
 According to FDA reports, several patients required hospitalization.

 Clinical trial data came from 2,338 study participants who took Farxiga 5 mg and 10 mg for an average of 21 weeks.
 The average age was 55.
 Half of the participants were male and about 81 percent were white.
 Participants had Type 2 diabetes for an average of 6 years at the time of the clinical trial.

 - Hypersensitivity reactions